Tashitso/Anam_Lab4/README.md

       wc l filename

-Find a certian pattern in the file and count the number of its occurence.
+Find a certian ==pattern== in the file and count the number of its occurence.

      grep 'pattern' filename | wc -l